Last fall, we announced the 2017 180 Medical College Scholarship recipients. Today, we’d love for you to meet Heidi, a Disabilities Advocate.

 About the 180 Medical Scholarship

 We understand that college isn’t easy to afford for many students, and it can be especially difficult for those living with conditions like spinal cord injuries, spina bifida, transverse myelitis, neurogenic bladder, and/or an ostomy (ileostomy, urostomy, or colostomy).
-That’s why 180 Medical established a scholarship program to help those students who are determined to keep working hard to achieving their goals and dreams.
+That’s why 180 Medical established a scholarship program to help those students who are determined to achieve their dreams.